PACE program prepares future STEM leaders | The Lighthouse

 Benefits of diving in to campus life

-During his time at Macquarie, John also served as President of the Macquarie University Greek Association (MUGA), which is the biggest cultural society on campus.
+During his time at Macquarie, John also served as President of the Macquarie University Greek Association (MUGA), one of the biggest cultural society on campus.
 He believes this experience has also shaped him for the work force and for life.

-New challenges: John Georgaklis and Stantec Associate Director Stephen Meleady, who says graduates with internship experience have an edge over other job candidates.
+New challenges: John Georgaklis and Stantec's Stephen Meleady, who says graduates with internship experience have an edge over other job candidates.

-“My time as president of MUGA involved organising events for our members, organising fundraisers in collaboration with the Macquarie University Modern Greek Department and negotiating deals with external businesses,” says John.
+“My time as president of MUGA involved organising events for our members, organising fundraisers in collaboration with the Macquarie University Modern Greek Studies department and negotiating deals with external businesses,” says John.

 Societies on campus help people network and develop communication and teamwork skills.
 It’s important for students to involve themselves in campus culture to further develop the soft skills that aren't always taught in the classroom, John says.
-And this well-rounded skillset has served him well in his career.
+This well-rounded skillset has served him well in his career.

 “John has worked on some large, complex projects and has demonstrated a calmness and maturity in his approach to his work.
 He has also contributed to our innovation at Stantec, building engineering tools and working closely with digital engineering.